superstreamlabs/memphis-dev-functions/unix_to_datetime/README.md

-# Example Function: Unix time to Date time
+# Unix time to Date time

 This function's goal is to take a message that logged a time in POSIX time and convert it to a date time format.